Complete product documentation for Hotel Xenia WP

 Next, from the drop down list select one of four combinations for the Sticky Header: On top or Bottom, Always Visible, On top but visible only after scroll and On Bottom and sticks on top after scrolling.
 Clicking on the (X) mark will apply the default option (always visible, on top).
 It’s a global setting, but you can override it individually in pages as well.

 Scroll Offset Trigger: using the input field, insert a value (number of pixels) to declare the scrolling point beyond which the appearance of Alternative Sticky Header will be triggered.
-Note that, it will also apply to Default Sticky Header if you have selected the “On top, visible only after scroll starts” from the drop down list.
+Note, it will also apply to Default Sticky Header if you have selected the “On top, visible only after scroll starts” from the drop down list.

 Select if you want Alternative Sticky Header to be displayed or not.